 - Coffee beans

-Ludman Machine Company was founded in the USA by immigrant machinist Louis Jakober in 1968 to perform subcontract work for Allis-Chalmers’s Mining and Food Divisions.
-Ludman purchased product lines from these divisions in 1986 and has continued to build upon the robust tradition of manufacturing rugged and reliable agglomeration and sizing equipment for many industries.
+Firstly, Ludman Machine Company was founded in the USA by immigrant machinist Louis Jakober in 1968 to perform subcontract work for Allis-Chalmers's Mining and Food Divisions.
+Moreover, Ludman purchased product lines from these divisions in 1986.
+That is to say, over the years, Ludman continues to build upon the robust tradition of manufacturing rugged and reliable agglomeration and sizing equipment for many industries.

 - Engineering and process development